-Real work is where the learner is engaged in activities that contribute to the aims of the organisation by whom they are employed, For example in paid employment or working in a voluntary capacity or work placement.
+Real work is where the learner is engaged in activities that contribute to the aims of the organisation by whom they are employed.
+For example in paid employment or working in a voluntary capacity or work placement.

 Where the learner's performance is assessed in the workplace, this evidence should naturally occur in the learner's work role.
 This will include the learner's application of knowledge.
-This principle will apply to competence units.
-Simulation is not permitted for any competence units within this qualification.
+This principle will apply to competence units, except where simulation is acceptable (see simulation).

-Workplace evidence may be gathered in full, part-time, casual or voluntary employment or a 'work placement', e.g. full-time learners placed into a working environment for one day per week.
+Workplace evidence may be gathered in full-time, part-time, casual or voluntary employment or a 'work placement', e.g. full-time learners placed in a working environment for one day per week.